Super-Protocol/docs/docs/ai-marketplace/my-content/my-files/index.md

 - **Storage**: the [storage](/ai-marketplace/my-content) to which the file was uploaded, either Super Cloud or personal Storj.
 - **Offer ID**: the identification number of the offer created from the uploaded file.

-To manage the uploaded content, open the menu by clicking the **vertical ellipsis** button.
+To manage the uploaded content, open the menu by clicking the **three vertical dots** button.

 (images/ai-marketplace-18.png').default} width="800" height="auto" border="1"/>)
 <br/>